pwittchen/serverless-lambda-playground/README.md

 serverless-lambda-playground
 ============================
-Playing around with AWS Lambda (via serverless and apex) and Google Firebase Cloud Functions
+Playing around with Lambdas and Cloud Functions

 requirements
 ------------